Christian M. 10 min read

 Unfortunately, what naysayers fail to mention is that this cost increase is expected to be transitory and in fact affects all other power generation technologies.
 While wind turbines are certainly more sensitive to this, this is affecting the prices of all technologies.

 Also, it’s hard to argue how this would bridge the existing price gap between wind farms and larger thermal and nuclear stations.
-This is without considering the capital risks of investing in these larger alternatives vs that of wind farms, their lack of adaptability to distributed grids, and their potential exposure to a utility death spiral.
+This is without considering the capital risks of investing in these larger alternatives vs that of wind farms, their lack of adaptability to distributed grids.

 There’s also the argument that gas prices are even more volatile (as we’ve seen recently) and that nuclear and biomass also need to source fuel for their operations and are exposed to global geopolitics.
 Wind may be intermittent, but at least it didn’t stop blowing when Russian troops advanced into Ukraine!